omarelsheekh/DevOps-Challenge/README.md

 - #### [Option 1](#option1)
 - #### [Option 2](#option2)
 ## <a name="option1">Option #1</a>
-in this option i have created 3 VMs:
+in this option we will deploy 3 VMs:
 - App VM
 - MasterDB VM
 - SlaveDB VM
-#### and deployed them all on Microsoft Azure using Terraform then configured them using Ansible
+#### on Microsoft Azure using Terraform then configured them using Ansible

 ### Getting Started